aplteam/Tatin/docs/FirstStepsWithTatin.md

   ...
 ```

+In case the target namespace is something like `#.MyTests` it may or may not exist.
+If it does not, Tatin will create it.

-I> In case the package or any of its dependencies comes with assets, the path to a directory in the temp directory of your OS is printed to the session by `]tatin.LoadPackage`.
+I> If the package or any of its dependencies depend on assets the path to a directory in the temp directory of your OS is printed to the session by `]tatin.LoadPackage`.
 I>
 I> This is because this folder cannot be deleted by Tatin.
 If no package has any assets then nothing is printed to the session, indicating that no footprint is left behind.

-In case the target namespace is something like `#.MyTests` it may or may not exist.
-If it does not, Tatin will create it.

 I> When you try to execute the following statements on your own machine then you will probably see different version numbers.